 - Amortized Monthly cash flows include both interest & principal

-The above chart illustrates the relationship of duration of an amortized loans and the term length of a loan and loan’s coupon rate.
+The above chart illustrates the relationship between the duration of amortized loans and the term length of a loan and loan’s coupon rate.
 The amortization schedule of the note distributes the cash flows evenly across the life of the note, so duration would likely never be more than half the term of the loan.
 We further identify that duration is greater for longer term notes with lower coupon rates

 The note most sensitive to a change in yield in the chart would be term length of 60 months with a 5% coupon.
-We estimate potential change of value by multiplying the duration estimate with the change in yield, where a 100bps increase across the yield curve exposes the note to an almost 2.5% loss in value.
+We estimate the potential change of value by multiplying the duration estimate with the change in yield, where a 100bps increase across the yield curve exposes the note to an almost 2.5% loss in value.

 However, two factors should be considered to better understand what this loss of value actually means.

 - (1) Price changes are limited to when notes change hands, which very few off-the-run marketplace lending notes do.
 If an investor expects to hold the note until maturity, then changes in price are immaterial as the cash flows will be realized with no loss of capital.

 - (2) The loss to the investor is buffered by the investment income earned from the note.